ProjectEvergreen/www.greenwoodjs.dev/src/pages/index.md

 <div class="capabilities-content item3">
   <span>Web Components</span>
   <i>web-components.svg</i>
   <p>Greenwood makes it possible to author real isomorphic Web Components, using Light or Shadow DOM, re-using that same definition across the client <em>and</em> the server.
-Combined with Web APIs like <code>Constructable Stylesheets</code> and <code>Import Attributes</code>, Web Components make for a compelling solution as the web's own component model.</p>
+Combined with Web APIs like <strong>Constructable Stylesheets</strong> and <strong>Import Attributes</strong>, Web Components make for a compelling solution as the web's own component model.</p>

   ```js
   // src/components/card.js